-Both the Rural Zone Code Chapter 17.110.300 and the Urban Zone Code Chapter 16.49.140 define "Kennel" as keeping four or more dogs, or cats, or pets over the age of four months for the purpose of sale, lease, breeding, training, racing or boarding.
-This term does not include kennels and dog training facilities meeting the standards and criteria in EFU, SA and FT zones.
+Both the Rural Zone Code Chapter 17.110.300 and the Urban Zone Code Chapter 16.49.140 define "Kennel" as any lot or premises on which four or more dogs and/or cats or pets over the age of four months are kept for sale, lease, breeding, boarding, shows, training, or racing.

 As noted above, Rural Zone Code Chapter 17.126.020 "Pets", states that "... a conditional use permit is required in the RS and AR zones if there are more than 10 mammals over four months old.
-No birds or furbearing animals, other than pets, and no livestock, or beekeeping are permitted in RS zones."
+No birds or furbearing animals, other than pets, and no livestock, poultry, or beekeeping are permitted in RS zones."

-What if I have a neighbor that is violating these regulations?
+What do I do if I have a neighbor that is violating these regulations?

 Assuming the property is outside any city limits, you can contact Marion County Code Enforcement.
-The number is (503) 373-4333 or enforcement@co.marion.or.us.
-You can also use the complaint form on their website: http://www.co.marion.or.us/SO/Operations/ CodeEnforcement/complain.htm Complaint information is kept strictly confidential.
+The number is (503) 373-4333 or CodeEnforcement@co.marion.or.us.
+You can also use the complaint form on their website: http://publicworks.co.marion. or.us/enforcement/PDF/Complaint.pdf

+Complaint information is kept strictly confidential.